ExamProCo/aws-bootcamp-cruddur-2023/journal/week1.md

 ### • I was able to follow through the video for creating the notifications for backend and frontend.

+### • I followed the video on creating the notification feature (Backend and Frontend) and got all the codes running. (commit and sync on my repo).

 ### • I watched all videos and completed both quizzes

 ### • However, I did not have time to go over the DynamoDB, Postgres vs Docker.
-I will have to do my best to do that ASAP.
+I will do it ASAP.